microlinkhq/browserless/README.md

 - `cm` for centimeters.
 - `mm` for millimeters.

-You can pass an `object` object specifing each corner side of the paper:
+You can pass an `object` object specifying each corner side of the paper:

 ```js
 const buffer = await browserless.pdf(url.toString(), {